Giovanni Gabrielli (actor)

 Giovanni Gabrielli (died between 1603 and 1611) was an Italian actor of the commedia dell'arte, who performed under the name Sivello.
+He has sometimes been confused with the Venetian composer Giovanni Gabrieli.

 Biography

 Gabrielli was particularly famous for portraying several characters talking together in different languages.
 The 18th-century historian Francesco Saverio Quadrio relates that Gabrielli was able to impersonate women with his voice only, without the benefit of a costume change.
 His portrait was engraved by Agostino Carracci.

 His son Francesco Gabrielli was also a well known actor.

 Publications

 Two works of Gabrielli were published in Bologna in the early 17th century: